SpiritedByte/COVID-19_Project/readme.md

 -	[] Plot initial deaths
 -	[] Matplotlib alternative

+# Issues
+- [] Fix fork() crash on macOS (need to think of an alternative way that makes it suitable across multiple operating systems)

 (Again, this is a small project to practice my Python abilities.
 This may never be finished but I thought I may as well showcase my progress on the master branch)
 # Credits
 https://coronavirus.data.gov.uk/downloads/csv/coronavirus-cases_latest.csv